hhandika/segul/README.md

 1. RaXML
 2. NEXUS

-The NEXUS partition can be written as a charset block embedded in NEXUS formatted sequences or a separate file.
+The NEXUS partition can be written as a charset block embedded in NEXUS-formatted sequences or as a separate file.

 Documentation: [GitHub Wiki](https://github.com/hhandika/segul/wiki)